fortrabbit/help/docs/403-errors.md

 title:         403 errors
 naviTitle:     403 errors
 excerpt:       What you may want to know about our 403 errors.
 lead:          'The 403 HTTP status code is "Forbidden".
-This means that access is denied.
-The resource is not allowed for some reason.'
+This means that access is denied, or in other words: the resource is not allowed for some reason.
+This article aims to help developers troubleshooting such errors.'
 group:         troubleshooting
 stack:         all
 dontList:      false

 ---

+## 403 error behavior

+* 403 errors will usually be shown on screen immediately
+* 403 errors often occur after code or configuration changes
+* 403 errors here are often rendered using a fortrabbit error page template

 ## Common reasons and solutions

 In most cases this is not a server issue, but something with your code and configuration.

 ### No code deployed